David Lee Wells

-On July 21, 2007, aged 44, Wells broke Randy Johnson's record as the oldest pitcher ever to start a game against an older pitcher: he lost to Jamie Moyer of the Phillies.
+On July 21, 2007, aged 44 and pitching for the San Diego Padres, Wells broke Randy Johnson's record as the oldest pitcher ever to start a game against an older pitcher: he lost to Jamie Moyer of the Philadelphia Phillies.
 They formed the second-oldest pitching matchup in MLB history with a combined 88 years and 307 days.
 Only Don Sutton and Phil Niekro in June of 1987 were older.

 - 3-time AL All-Star (1995, 1998 & 2000)